teambit/docs/docs/getting-started/01-what-is-bit.md

 ### Bit is the component platform for the modern web.

 Bit helps you **build modular applications in a fast, scalable, and consistent way**.
-It also helps you scale this process to many teams building consistent and performant applications together.
+It helps you scale this process to many teams building consistent and performant applications together.

-Bit allows you to develop modular applications in a fully decoupled way, while enjoying a simple and holistic development experience.
+With Bit it becomes simple to develop applications with components in a fully modular and decoupled way, while enjoying a smooth and holistic development experience.
 Each component is independently developed, built, tested, documented, published, and integrated into your applications.
-All components and the relationships between them are composed and managed together in harmony.
+All components and the relationships between them are managed and composed together in harmony.

 Bit’s cloud platform helps teams collaborate on components and build together.
-It helps teams share and collaborate on components, and continuously integrate with each other.
-It gives each team the ability to develop and ship components autonomously, while giving the organization tools to standardize and scale development with components across teams and projects.
+It helps teams share and collaborate on components, continuously integrate with each other, and easily scale development with shared components.
+It gives each team the ability to develop and release components autonomously, while giving the organization tools to standardize and collaborate on development with components across teams and projects.

 **Bit is used by thousands of teams**, including some of the world’s best tech organizations whose products you use every day.
 Join us to build better web applications faster together too.